jbloomlab/CoV_229E_antigenic_drift/README.md

 Study by Laurel Kelnhofer-Millevolte, Rachel Eguia, Katharine Crawford, and Jesse Bloom

-## Steps in analysis
+## Phylogenetic analysis

-Most of the analysis is run automatically via [snakemake](https://snakemake.readthedocs.io/), but there is an initial manual step to get Genbank accessions and metadata.
+Most of the phylogenetic analysis is run automatically via [snakemake](https://snakemake.readthedocs.io/), but there is an initial manual step to get Genbank accessions and metadata.

 ### Manual step: get Genbank accessions and extra metadata
 For the analysis, we need Genbank accessions and relevant meta data.